danielfrg/mkdocs-jupyter/CONTRIBUTING.md

 to make them more integrated with the mkdocs themes.

-We wrap those styles into the `.jupyter-wrapper` CSS class to make not break regular theme CSS.
+We wrap those styles into the `.jupyter-wrapper` CSS class to make not break the themes CSS.

 To update the original styles: